willghatch/zsh-snippets/README.md

     git clone https://github.com/willghatch/zsh-snippets.git
     echo "source zsh-snippets/snippets.plugin.zsh" >> ~/.zshrc

-Better, use [antigen](https://github.com/zsh-users/antigen) or [antigen-hs](https://github.com/Tarrasch/antigen-hs).
-Here is how to do it with antigen:
+Better, use [zgen](https://github.com/tarjoilija/zgen) or antigen.
+Here is how to do it with zgen:

-    antigen bundle willghatch/zsh-snippets
+    zgen load willghatch/zsh-snippets

 The Magic
 ---------